 Terror on Tillson started several years ago with residents of the street creating over-the-top displays at their homes.
 Year after year, the displays grew larger, and more neighbors joined in on the seasonal fun.
-Participation in the neighborhood is a volunteer basis, and there is no organization that puts on the event.
+Participation in the neighborhood is on a volunteer basis, and there is no organization that puts on the event.
 All decorations, displays, and candy are done by the homeowners themselves.
 Homes participating with Terror on Tillson displays see upwards of 2,000 trick-or-treaters per home, and thousands more in the weeks leading up to Halloween!

 Here’s everything you need to know to plan a trip over to Terror on Tillson!

-Timing: Displays begin to set up in early October, and there is no official opening day.
+Displays begin to set up in early October, and there is no official opening day.
 Final displays are not up until the week leading up to Halloween.
 Devils’ Night (October 30) serves as the dress rehearsal, and Halloween itself is the grand finale.
 You can view displays day or night, rain or sunshine!
-Most displays stay lit until 10 or 11 p.m. each night.
+Most displays stay lit until 10:00 or 11:00 p.m. each night.
 We had just as much fun walking during the day.

 Do not attempt to park or drive down Tillson Street!
 There are several parking lots in the area that have a small fee (they usually go to a local sports team or organization) OR you may get lucky with FREE parking.
 You could also park on Pleasant, Croswell, or Sisson Streets, which all surround Tillson.

-How does it work?
 There is no cost associated with viewing the homes, just pick an end of the street and start walking!
 There are a lot of great photo ops you won’t want to miss.
 Do not attempt to drive and view the displays: the foot traffic will block most of the viewing, and it is a safety concern for those on foot if drivers are distracted.
-Please remember not to touch the displays.
+Please remember not to touch the displays!

-Halloween Night: Trick-or-Treating is happening on October 31 from 6:00 – 8:00 p.m.
+Trick-or-Treating is happening on October 31 from 6:00 – 8:00 p.m.
 The street will be closed to all vehicle traffic from 5:30 – 8:30 p.m. to keep those trick-or-treating safe!

-Local Dining: There are a lot of great options both in and out of Downtown Romeo!
+There are a lot of great options both in and out of Downtown Romeo!
 In town, you can visit Thee Office Pub, The Rustic Bluebird (closed Sundays) or Youngers Irish Tavern, and just outside of town you can check out Art and Jakes.
 There is also a Dairy Queen on Tillson Street so you can get treats while you walk!